astronomer/docs/learn/airflow-custom-xcom-backends.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Airflow [XComs](airflow-passing-data-between-tasks.md) allow you to pass data between tasks.
 By default, Airflow uses the [metadata database](airflow-database.md) to store XComs, which works well for local development but has limited performance.
-With **Airflow Custom XCom backends** you can configure where and how Airflow stores XComs, including using cloud-based object storage containers, as well as customizing serialization and deserialization methods.
+With **Airflow Custom XCom backends** you can configure where and how Airflow stores XComs, and customize serialization and deserialization methods.

-In this guide you learn:
+In this guide you'll learn:

 - Why you might want to use a custom XCom backend.
 - How to set up a custom XCom backend using the Object Storage XCom backend.
-- How to set up a custom XCom backend using a custom XCom backend class with custom serialization and deserialization methods.
+- How to use a XCom backend class with custom serialization and deserialization methods.
 - How to override the `.clear()` method to delete XComs from a custom XCom backend when clearing tasks.

 :::warning